evdcush/TensorFlow-wheels/README.md

 OpenCL SYCL support will be enabled for TensorFlow.

 # I want ROCm
-Do you wish to build TensorFlow with nGraph support? [y/N]: y ROCm support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with ROCm support? [y/N]: y ROCm support will be enabled for TensorFlow.

 ```